 Dividends provide a more tangible and measurable component of return.
 All else equal, a higher dividend makes a stock more valuable.
 However, dividends alone are a limited signal: a stock offering a generous yield but no growth may still be a poor investment, and many of the most rewarding growth companies pay no dividend at all.
 Stock buybacks serve a similar economic function to dividends, as reducing the share count increases earnings per share for remaining shareholders, with the added advantage of being more tax-efficient in most circumstances.

 In principle, the four variables of fundamental analysis provide a rational framework for estimating intrinsic value.
-In practice, each one is surrounded by uncertainty.
+Each one is surrounded by uncertainty.
 Forecasting future earnings is difficult, and both excessive optimism and excessive pessimism are common.
 Small changes in assumed growth rates or terminal values can produce dramatically different valuation outcomes, which means that precise-looking calculations rest on imprecise foundations.

 Even if earnings grow as expected, if the market assigns a price-to-earnings ratio of 20 next year rather than the 30 it assigns today, the stock price falls by a third, all else equal.
 The multiple is driven by sentiment, fashion, and interest rates, none of which are reliably predictable.